TiagoFNB/LAPR5_20-21/README.md

 - Visualizador 3D (3D Viewer) –  allows 2D and 3D visualization of the network, scene navigation, and graphical consultation of information about trips.
 It consumes the information managed in the master data module and the module.

-- UI – interface com o utilizador
+- UI – user interface

 - Clientes + RGPD – management of end-user "client" information and their consents in accordance with GDPR.